Texture

 setImageSource

-As mentioned earlier, image-related data sources such as images, canvas, and videos can be used as textures.
-For example, a video can be uploaded to the texture through the setImageSource interface:
+As mentioned earlier, image-related data sources such as images, canvas elements, and videos can be used as textures.
+For example, a video can be uploaded to a texture using the setImageSource method:

 const video = document.getElementsByTagName("video")[0];